 Spin the Wheel

-Students spin the wheel and cover the digital clock on a Mat, that matches the analog and written form shown on the wheel.
+Students spin a number and cover the digital clock that matches the analog and written form.

 Telling Time in Spanish Mini Book

-In this mini book, students need to look at the clock on each page, write a sentence about what time is it, and what do they do at that time everyday.
-Then, they draw a picture to go with their sentence.
+Children look at the clock on each page, write a sentence about what time it is and what they do at that time, then draw a picture to match.

 telling-time-in-spanish-worksheets